pittst3r/filemonger/README.md

 filemongers to be run at a later time, or to be further composed with other compound filemongers.

-To kick off a pipeline you need a source directory and a destination directory.
-The files streaming through the pipeline begin relative to the source directory.
-As the files move through the pipeline they live in tmp directories.
-A filemonger may or may not retain their relative file paths when placed in destination directories.
-A filemonger may change the relative path of a file, or concat files, or whatever, so the files in the destination directory may not come out 1:1 with the source directory.

 ### Using filemongers

 ```ts